Android Oreo: Platform

 Android Oreo adds support for Neighborhood Aware Networking (NAN) for Wi-Fi based on Wi-Fi Aware, Bluetooth 5, wide color gamuts in apps, an API for autofillers, multiprocess and Google Browsing support for WebViews, an API to allow system-level integration for VoIP apps, and launching activities on remote displays.
 Android Runtime (ART) features performance improvements.
 Android Oreo contains additional limits on apps' background activities to improve battery life.
 Apps can specify "adaptive icons" for differently-shaped containers specified by themes, such as circles, squares, and squircles.

 Android Oreo adds native support for Advanced Audio Coding, aptX, aptX HD and LDAC Bluetooth codecs.
 Android Oreo supports new emoji that were included in the Unicode 10 standard.
 A new emoji font was also introduced, which notably redesigns its face figures to use a traditional circular shape, as opposed to the "blob" design that was introduced on KitKat.
 Support for downloadable fonts was introduced in Android Oreo; this functionality is also available for older versions of Android via the AndroidX Core library.

-The underlying architecture of Android was revised so that low-level, vendor-specific code for supporting a device's hardware can be separated from the Android OS framework using a hardware abstraction layer known as the "vendor interface".
-Vendor interfaces must be made forward compatible with future versions of Android.
+The Android architecture was revised so that low-level, vendor-specific code for supporting a device's hardware can be separated from the Android OS framework using a hardware abstraction layer known as the "vendor interface".
+Vendor interfaces must be forward-compatible with future versions of Android.
 This new architecture, called Project Treble, allows the quicker development and deployment of Android updates for devices, as vendors would only need to make the necessary modifications to their bundled software.
 All devices shipping with Oreo must support a vendor interface, but this feature is optional for devices being updated to Oreo from an earlier version.
 The "seamless updates" system introduced in Android 7.0 was also modified to download update files directly to the system partition, rather than requiring them to be downloaded to the user partition first.
 This reduces storage space requirements for system updates.

 Android Oreo introduces a new automatic repair system known as "Rescue Party"; if the operating system detects that core system components are persistently crashing during startup, it will automatically perform a series of escalating repair steps.
-If all automatic repair steps are exhausted, the device will reboot into recovery mode and offer to perform a factory reset.
+If all automatic repair steps are exhausted, the device will reboot into recovery mode and prompt a factory reset.

-The Android 8.1 update also introduces a neural network API, which is designed to "[provide] apps with hardware acceleration for on-device machine learning operations."
+The Android 8.1 update also introduces a neural network API designed to "[provide] apps with hardware acceleration for on-device machine learning operations."
 This API is designed for use with machine learning platforms such as TensorFlow Lite, and specialized co-processors such as the Pixel Visual Core (featured in Google's Pixel 2 smartphones, but dormant until 8.1 is installed), but it also provides a CPU fallback mode.